toanptgithub/learning-git/README.md

 # learning-git

-learing how to use git
+toanpt learing how to use git